openhq/openhq/README.md

 Open source project management app.

+### This software is in pre-alpha phase and not suitable for external use.

 ## Deploy to Heroku

 To make using Open HQ as easy as possible we have optimised it for usage on Heroku with the 1 click deploy button, however for now we still require you to have a mailgun and amazon s3 account.